Are fewer adults using tobacco worldwide?

 Why it changed

-Both are true at once here: higher tobacco taxes, advertising bans, and pack warning labels under the WHO Framework Convention on Tobacco Control cut the share of adults who use tobacco from 32.7% in 2000 to 20.9% in 2022.
-And also, roughly one in five adults, about 1.2 billion people (WHO, 2024), still use tobacco, and it kills more than 7 million of them every year.
+Two things are true at once: higher tobacco taxes, advertising bans, and pack warning labels under the WHO Framework Convention on Tobacco Control cut the share of adults who use tobacco from 32.7% in 2000 to 20.9% in 2022.
+And roughly one in five adults, about 1.2 billion people (WHO, 2024), still use tobacco, and it kills more than 7 million of them every year.

 Source · Our World in Data (WHO/UN SDG Indicators Database) CC-BY 4.0 (Our World in Data); underlying data: WHO/UN SDG Indicators Database Last reviewed 2026-07-07